tigerlab-ai/tiger/README.md

     </a>
 </div>

 A significant gap has arisen between general Large Language Models (LLMs) and the data stores that provide them with contextual information.
-Bridging this gap is a crucial step towards grounding AI systems in efficient and factual domains, where their value lies not only in their generality but also in their specificity and uniqueness.
+Bridging this gap is a crucial step towards grounding AI systems in factual and safety domains, where their value lies not only in their generality but also in their specificity and uniqueness.

-In pursuit of this goal, we are thrilled to introduce the Tiger toolkit (TigerRAG, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create AI models and language applications tailored to their specific needs.
+In pursuit of this goal, we are thrilled to introduce the Tiger toolkit (TigerRAG, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create trustworthy AI models and language applications tailored to their specific needs.

 We believe that our efforts will play a pivotal role in shaping the next phase of language modeling.
-This phase involves organizations customizing AI systems to align with their unique intellectual property and safety requirements, ushering in a new era of AI customization and precision.
+This phase involves organizations customizing AI systems to align with their unique intellectual property and safety requirements, ushering in a new era of AI precision and safety.

 ## ✨ Demo
 Find more demos at [TigerLab.ai](https://www.tigerlab.ai/)